d11wtq/skittle/README.md

 ## Usage

 There are very few concepts to learn when it comes to using Skittle.
-The first, concept is knowing that the `skittle` executable takes a single argument, which is the name of a dependency it should resolve.
+The first concept is knowing that the `skittle` executable takes a single argument, which is the name of a dependency it should resolve.

-The second concept, is that a dependency is just a function that defines two other functions to indicate if it needs to run, and also how to run it.
+The second concept, is that a dependency is just a function that defines two other functions: one to indicate if it needs to run, and another that specifies how to run it.

-Finally, dependencies may specify other depdencies that they require to run (i.e. they are recursive).
+Finally, dependencies may specify other depdencies that they require to run (i.e. they are recursively defined).

-Let's look at a simple example of creating a log directory for a fictonal service called "wibble" (I don't know, it was just a name that came to mind!)
+Let's look at a simple example of creating a log directory for a fictonal service called "turtle" (It was just a name that came to mind!)

-We'll run this fictional dependency like so.
+We'll run this dependency like so.

 ```
 bash-3.2$ ./skittle log_dir